anyaevostinar/anyaevostinar.github.io/classes/111-w26/prep-graphics.md

 ## Readings

-You should read the material linked through Moodle and submit answers to the following on Moodle:
+You should read the material linked through Moodle (or Zelle 4-4.4) and submit answers to the following on Moodle:
 * Draw the reference diagram after the following code:
 ```python
 dotOne = Circle(Point(10, 10), 4)